PADMA EARTH

 The kamayan’s ingredients, from the rare asian vegetables to the lucenachon, was sourced by Farmfluence with the highest intentionality with local regenerative farms like Sow A Heart.

-Our special guest, Farmer Osmar of Sow A Heart, dined in kamayan with guests and shared a wealth of wisdom about the felt difference of regenerative farmed-foods.
+Our special guest, Farmer Osmar of Sow A Heart Farm, dined in kamayan with guests and shared a wealth of wisdom about the felt difference of regenerative farmed-foods.

 Presented with: